Next Workshop: 8 - 12 September 2014.

 Workshop Objective: Familiarize participants with plant walk down methods and inspection practices and provide on-site exercises on preparation and conduct of walk downs.
 Participants will also be familiarized with the requirements and guidance of IAEA safety standards in the area of plant walk downs in support of safety assessment for nuclear power plants.

 This is an opportunity to view all the “nuts and bolts” and pipes and pumps of a plant with guided access to all areas without concern for radiation exposure.
-Several national teams have already attended this very interesting and informative workshop, which was held twice in 2012 and twice in 2013.
+Several national teams have already attended this very interesting and informative workshop, which was held twice in 2012, twice in 2013 and once in 2014.

-September 2013 Workshop Highlights: The fourth and most recent Plant Walk Down Workshop was held from 9-13 September 2013 and was attended by 21 participants from Egypt, Kenya, Nigeria, Slovakia, Sudan, Turkey and Vietnam.
+July 2014 Workshop Highlights: The fifth and most recent Plant Walk Down Workshop was held from 7-11 July 2014 and was attended by 17 participants from Jordan, Kenya, Malaysia, Nigeria, Poland, Turkey and Viet Nam.
 During this one-week workshop, participants attended lectures jointly conducted by two USNRC instructors and had the opportunity to put their classroom knowledge to practice during the actual plant walk down.

 For information on the next workshop in 2014, please contact: